Head-On Car Accident Lawyers in Delaware

 Caused either by a blow to the head, or a penetrating head injury, 2.5 million Americans suffered TBIs in 2010, Motor vehicle accidents are the second leading cause of TBI in the U.S. after falls.
 Violent assaults and being struck by an object are the other leading contributors to traumatic brain injury according to the Centers for Disease Control & Prevention (CDC).

-The benefit of hiring an attorney when you have suffered a serious injury in a car crash
+The benefit of hiring an attorney when you have suffered a serious injury in a head-on collision

 When you have suffered serious injuries in a car accident, you need time to rest and recover from your injuries, but you are missing time from work while the hospital bills keep coming.
 When you work with an experienced Delaware car accident attorney from the law firm of Silverman, McDonald & Friedman, you are made to feel as if you are their only client.
 You receive personalized attention, and you get the services of a skilled attorney who has helped many people before you obtain the compensation they deserve when they have been injured because of someone else’s negligence.
 We shoulder the burden of investigating the accident, finding out who is at fault and either arranging a settlement or preparing a lawsuit so that you can get compensation that will cover: